juliaantonii/juliaantonii/README.md

     <img src="images/css icon.png" width="50" height="50">
 </div>

+&nbsp;

+✩ To carry out my studies or services, I use the following tools:
+- Visual Studio Code (vsc);
+- Git;
+- Windows;
+- Linux.

 ### <img src="images/img3.png" width="60" height="50"> My Contacts: <h1>

-✩ These are some of my social networks, on my Instagram I make routine posts, for professional matters, access my email or LinkedIn :)
+✩ These are some of my social networks, on my Instagram I make routine posts, for professional matters, access my email or LinkedIn :)\
+✩ Just click on the icon and you will be redirected to my accounts !

 &nbsp;